 print_r($data);

-.
-Additionally, you can sort the array based on multiple columns by passing multiple arrays to array_multisort()
+You can also sort the array in descending order by changing SORT_ASC to SORT_DESC.
+Additionally, you can sort the array based on multiple columns by passing multiple arrays to array_multisort().

-You can sort a multidimensional array without using a built-in function like array_multisort()
+You can sort a multidimensional array without using a built-in function like array_multisort(), Just using a custom sorting function

 // Sample multidimensional array